Freedom from court could be imminent for Britney Spears

 LOS ANGELES (AP) — Britney Spears’ independence day may finally have arrived.

-At a hearing in a downtown Los Angeles courtroom on Friday, a judge will decide whether to terminate the conservatorship that has exercised vast control over the pop superstar’s life and money for nearly 14 years.
+A judge will decide Friday at a hearing in downtown Los Angeles whether to end the conservatorship that has exercised vast control over the pop superstar’s life and money for nearly 14 years.

-With no significant opposition from anyone involved, it appears likely Judge Brenda Penny will dissolve the legal arrangement.
-Britney Spears’ attorney, her parents, and the court appointees who control the conservatorship all publicly support termination.
+With no significant opposition from anyone involved, it appears likely that Judge Brenda Penny will dissolve the legal arrangement.
+Spears’ attorney, her parents and the court appointees who control the conservatorship all publicly support the move.

+But Penny has given no overt signals about what she will decide, and she has considerable discretion.
+Legal or bureaucratic hurdles, or lingering concerns over Spears’ medical care or finances, could still slow down what might seem like the inevitable end.

+It was not clear whether Spears, 39, will take part in the hearing.
+Fans who have demanded that the court #FreeBritney, whom she has credited with bringing her to this point, gathered outside the courthouse, wearing shirts with the singer’s image and writing a massive “Free Britney” message in chalk across a major street closed for their demonstration.

 Jodi Montgomery, the conservator who oversees the singer’s life and medical decisions, has developed a care plan with her therapists and doctors to guide her through the end of the conservatorship and its aftermath.